Types of Board Status

 - Probationary status will not be allowed if the physician has been convicted of a felony.

-- Probationary status will end and the physician will be returned to Diplomate status when the all restrictions and probation have been removed by the licensing authority or when they have expired.
+- Probationary status will end and the physician will be returned to Diplomate status when all of the restrictions and probation have been removed by the licensing authority or when they have expired.

 - An individual who has failed to complete the maintenance of certification process prior to the expiration of their time-limited certifying diploma will have an expired certificate.